saghul/evergreen-requests/README.rst

 ==================

-This module contains an asynchronous replica of the ``requests`` API to be used together with evergreen, allowing you to make asynchronous HTTP requests easily.
+This module contains an asynchronous replica of the ``requests`` API to be used together with `evergreen <https://github.com/saghul/evergreen>`_, allowing you to make asynchronous HTTP requests easily.

 All API methods return a ``Request`` instance (as opposed to ``Response``).
 A list of requests can be sent with ``map()``.

-This is a port to of Kenneth Reitz's grequests (https://github.com/kennethreitz/grequests) module.
+This is a port to of Kenneth Reitz's `grequests <https://github.com/kennethreitz/grequests>`_ module.

 Usage
 -----